pachyderm/pachyderm/examples/deferred_processing/automated_deferred_processing/README.md

 Next, that data must be placed into a secret.
 The template for an appropriate secret is in the file `pachyderm-user-secret.secret`.
-The jq utility allows the encoded token to be placed in the proper `data.auth_token` field in the secret by using a subshell to run that command and direct the output into a json file,
+The `jq` utility enables you to place the encoded token in the proper `data.auth_token` field in the secret by using a subshell to run that command and direct the output into a json file,